5 Best Social Media Inbox Tools For 2023 (Comparison)

 Let’s take a closer look at each one:

-#1 – Agorapulse
+#1 – Sendible

 #2 – Pallyy

 Pallyy is another complete social media toolkit with some unique features for Instagram, such as a bio link tool.
-And it comes with one of the best social inboxes that I’ve tested.
+And it comes with one of the best social media inboxes that I’ve tested.

 The UI for the inbox is similar to what you’ll find in Gmail.
 It immediately feels familiar which makes it especially easy to use.